 Big Brother is Already Here

 After some discussion with the panelists about various technologies, Max made some comments that I found very interesting.
 Rubin is a tables games consultant for Barona Casino near San Diego.
 During the session, he noted that Barona has a tracking system in place now on their double-deck games.
 Using the video feed from cameras, the system can assess whether a player is using basic strategy, whether a player is card counting, and whether the player is using index numbers to change strategy decisions.
 The software can also detect hole-card plays, and next-card plays.

 Even with all this evidence that the system is working in a live casino environment, I notice that TableEye21 is NOT mentioned under the normal product list at the Tangam website.
-While I link directly to the TableEye21 product page above, I can’t find any live link on their site to that content.
 They do showcase a similar product called TableEyeBacc for baccarat games, which makes me think the blackjack product must still have some rough edges.
 Regardless, it is an impressive proof of concept, and I think if the price point is right, many casinos would jump at the chance to install this product.
 As we know all too well, most casinos are willing to spend ridiculous amounts of money to protect against the relatively small threat of advantage players.

 So, what is a skilled player to do?
 The usual advice still rings true: Keep your sessions short.
 Switch tables.
 Play anonymously.
 Spread out your play over different shifts so the same pit personnel don’t see you repeatedly.
 Avoid shift change times.

 Don’t worry.
 Our favorite game is not going anywhere.
 With the explosion of blackjack tables in every part of the country, you can still find a very good game in most areas.
 Rumors of the demise of beatable blackjack have been around for as long as I have played the game.
 All these technological advances in game protection are certainly concerning, but they won’t kill the game.
 I guarantee it.